-Jeremy Paxman - Thatcher: The Downing Street Years TV - The Catherine Tate Show TV - Ian Smith - BBC online - CNN online - Telegraph online - The Time online - Spitting Image TV - Robert Mugabe - Mugabe and the Democrats & President TV - Samantha Power - Peter Hain - Peter Godwin - Christopher Hitchens - Lord Carrington - Heidi Holland - Killing Mugabe 2002 - Gus Casely-Hayford TV - Mugabe’s Gamble TV - Mugabe and the White African TV - Gold Mafia TV - How to Survive a Dictator with Muya Chawawa TV -
+Jeremy Paxman - Thatcher: The Downing Street Years TV - The Catherine Tate Show TV - Ian Smith - BBC online - CNN online - Telegraph online - The Times online - Spitting Image TV - Robert Mugabe - Storyville: Mugabe and the Democrats & President TV - Samantha Power - Peter Hain - Peter Godwin - Christopher Hitchens - Lord Carrington - Heidi Holland - Killing Mugabe 2002 - Gus Casely-Hayford TV - Mugabe’s Gamble TV - Mugabe and the White African TV - Gold Mafia TV - How to Survive a Dictator with Muya Chawawa TV -

 If ever there was a country founded on blood and greed Rhodesia was it.
 Jeremy Paxman, Empire V: Doing Good, BBC 2012

 Huge areas were governed by handfuls of white men thrown in at the deep end and told to get on with it. ibid.

 After months of talks at Lancaster House, a new constitution was agreed.
 Margaret Thatcher’s practical change of heart meant the Marxist Robert Mugabe became the first prime minister of independent Zimbabwe.
 Thatcher: The Downing Street Years I: Woman at War, BBC 1993

 Sam: I dunno.
-The Catherine Tate Show series I
+The Catherine Tate Show, BBC 2004